among/fusus/README.md

 Fusus has been funded by the IT Research Innovation Fund.

 It has been developed between 2020-03-01 and 2021-03-01

+Correction, enrichment and alignment of the two Fusus editions was done from the end of the project till the end of 2021.

 # Docs